 The Math/Science Educator Scholarship has been discontinued for students entering master’s-level programs in Summer 2023 and beyond.
 Graduate students who began their enrollment prior to Summer Session A 2023 will continue to receive the scholarship that they are otherwise entitled to for the duration of their current academic program, provided they meet all eligibility requirements and maintain continuous enrollment.

 Partial tuition scholarships are available to students who are active duty law enforcement officers.
 Scholarship amounts vary as a function of tuition and the number of credits that you enroll in.
-Scholarships may not be combined with Monmouth University tuition remission benefits or Graduate Scholarships but may be combined with graduate assistantships and employer tuition reimbursement as long as the total funding does not exceed tuition and fees (fees do not include books).
+Scholarships may not be combined with Monmouth University tuition remission benefits or Graduate Scholarships but may be combined with graduate assistantships and employer tuition reimbursement as long as the total funding does not exceed the cost of tuition and fees (fees do not include books).
 Scholarships are available during the fall, spring, and summer terms.
 All applicants for admission to the Criminal Justice program are evaluated for scholarship eligibility; students do not need to complete a separate scholarship application but may be asked to submit verification of employment.
 Scholarships are renewable for the duration of your enrollment, provided you maintain a minimum cumulative grade point average of at least 3.0 and remain employed as a law enforcement officer.

 The Criminal Justice Scholarship has been discontinued for students entering master’s-level programs in Summer 2023 and beyond.
 Graduate students who began their enrollment prior to Summer Session A 2023 will continue to receive the scholarship that they are otherwise entitled to for the duration of their current academic program, provided they meet all eligibility requirements and maintain continuous enrollment.